OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

 Octopus applies files from different paths in sequence using multiple `kubectl apply` commands.
 Octopus doesn't wait for the cluster to implement an applied configuration before executing the following `kubectl apply` command.
 However, it waits for the `kubectl` command to complete.

-⚠️ You can use paths to enforce a particular order of files application.
+⚠️ You can use paths to enforce a particular order of file application.

 You can also use variables in the path row and specify multiple files in a variable.

 #### When Octopus will fetch files from Git

 ⚠️ Octopus will record the specific hash specified during release creation, and during deployment will fetch files from the provided repo.
 It means you can add new files to Git before the release but after configuring the step.
-Octopus will use those files for deployments (if they meet the path configuration). but if you add new files after a release is created, Octopus won't deploy these files with that release.
+Octopus will use those files for deployments (if they meet the path configuration).
+But if you add new files after a release is created, Octopus won't deploy these files with that release.

 ### What you see on the release page